country-regions/country-region-selector/README.md

 ## Country-Region-Selector (CRS)

-A common thing you often see in forms is a country dropdown which changes the contents of a second region field when a country is selected.
-It's super easy to do this, but requires a lot of leg work tracking down the data and rigging it all up in your form.
-This script let's you set that all up automatically without having to run any custom javascript.
+A common form feature is dynamic, connected country and region dropdowns, where the region field is updated to contain whatever regions (provinces / states / territories / counties etc.) are appropriate for the selected country.
+It's super easy to do this, but requires a lot of leg work tracking down the data and hooking it all up.
+This script lets you easily add this feature to your form without having to write any code.

-The script comes in two flavours:
+It comes in two flavours:
-- standalone script (no dependencies, just plain JS) - **54KB** (minified version)
+- [standalone script](./source/crs.min.js) (no dependencies, just plain JS) - **54KB** (minified version)
-- a jQuery-dependent version (ever-so slightly smaller) - **53KB** (minified version)
+- a [jQuery-dependent version](./source/crs.min.js) (ever-so slightly smaller) - **53KB** (minified version)

 The reason the files are so large is that they contain all the country and region strings.